 Travel insurance is an important consideration for any trip and it is often said if you can’t afford travel insurance you can’t afford to travel.
 Selecting the right travel insurance policy is not difficult and this page sets out some of the things you should consider.

 Holidays don’t always go as planned and you may find yourself needing urgent and expensive medical treatment.
 A travel insurance policy gives you the peace of mind that you are covered for any medical emergencies you encounter and won’t end up with a significant debt at the end.
 It also ensures you can get home as soon as possible to recover in a familiar environment.
 The cost of a policy in the context of an overall trip is minor and not something that should be overlooked in our opinion.

-Government travel advice web sites provide independent information about travel insurance relevant to its citizens.
+Government travel advice websites provide independent information about travel insurance relevant to their citizens.
 Listed below are the links for a number of countries and will take you directly to the relevant page.

 Canada – www. travel.gc.ca

 New Zealand – www. safetravel.govt.nz